Want to quickly distinguish yourself from job-hunting competition on LinkedIn?

 Leveraged Lean Six Sigma for process improvement and 31% cost savings on manufacturing production line upon promotion to Director of Manufacturing Operations.

 The benefit of keywords?
 They’ll bring your Profile more traffic from interested employers, and when woven into your success stories, demonstrate how you used these skills to produce results.

-With space for 2,600 characters available, your About is a great place to inject keywords into each sentence, repeating them for greater density.
+With space for 2,600 characters available, your About section is a great place to inject keywords into each sentence, repeating them for greater density.